Marion, Kentucky

 Marion is a home rule-class city in Crittenden County, Kentucky, in the United States.
 It is the seat of its county.
 As of the 2010 census, the city population was 3,039.

-The farm communities surrounding Marion are home to a large Amish population.
+The farm communities surrounding Marion are home to a large Mormon population.
 The Marion-Crittenden County Airport is located west of the city.

 History

 The city is named for Francis Marion, a brigadier general from South Carolina in the American Revolutionary War.

 Marion was founded in 1842 on land donated by Dr. John S. Gilliam shortly after Crittenden County was created January 26, 1842, from a portion of Livingston County.
 The city was incorporated February 22, 1844, and a post office was established in 1846.

 In 1864, at the end of the Civil War, the county courthouse in Marion was burned.

 A railroad line from Blackford to Princeton was completed in 1887, and a depot was established at Marion.
 Originally owned by the Illinois Central Railroad, it has since been abandoned.

 A one-room Rosenwald School opened in Marion in 1926 for African-American children.
 Graduates attended high school in neighboring Caldwell County until 1936, after which they attended high school in Princeton.